 Metric setting options:

-- Aggregation - Choose how you want the metric's value to be aggregated.
-Aggregating data is a process wherein many values are returned as a single value, for example, as a sum, an average, a count of rows, a max, and a min.
+- Aggregation - Aggregating data is a process wherein many values are returned as a single value, for example, as a sum, an average, a count of rows, a max, and a min.
 Available aggregation methods depend on the type of data in your metric.
-The selected default aggregation is based on the choice you made when creating your metric.

-The aggregation setting option is located in each metric tile (above the metric exploration window).
+For custom metrics, where the option to override default aggregation is enabled, you can see the aggregation setting in each metric tile (above the metric exploration window).
 Either click the aggregation type in the metric tile, for example, or click the 3-dot menu and select Aggregation.

 - Chart Type and Style - Choose a combination of chart type and style to display your data meaningfully.
 For example, if you want to display data in a chart with stacked columns, select Bar / Column as the Chart Type and Stacked Column as the Style.

 Available chart types are: bar and column charts, line and area charts, pie and donut charts, tree maps, radar plot charts, waterfall charts, heat maps, summary charts, and tables.
 Available styles depend on the chart type chosen.
 Learn more about our chart types and styles.

 - Wrap text - For all table styles, choose to wrap the text in columns.
 For pivot tables, you can define the number of wrapped rows (2 to 5) to maintain a consistent row height across the table.

 - Display Top or Bottom - For ranked tables, choose whether to display the Top or the Bottom rows from your data and the Number of rows to display.